Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: Background on NTN

 NTNs are anticipated to be a major component of 6G communication systems, providing a wide array of vertical services, such as transport, health, energy, automotive, public safety, and many more.
-The International Telecommunication Union (ITU) has identified three major categories of applications that are based on network performance and user Quality of Experience (QoE): enhanced Mobile Broadband (eMBB), massive Machine Type Communications (mMTC), and Ultra Reliable Low Latency Communications (URLLC).
+The International Telecommunication Union (ITU) has identified three major categories of applications for 5G that are based on network performance and user Quality of Experience (QoE): (1) eMBB: extremely high bandwidth with moderate latency requirements, for example, multimedia applications; (2) mMTC: low power and bandwidth and no strict delay requirements, for example, IoT; and (3) URLLC: low latency and high-reliability requirements, for example, remote medical surgery.
+However, future applications such as AR, VR, Tactile Internet, HTC, intelligent transport and automation, multi-sense communication, global ubiquitous connectivity, etc. require extremely high throughput, low latency, high reliability, and ubiquity at the same time which cannot be met with current 5G standards \cite{6g-1}.
+Based on the characteristics, these new applications are classified into three more new groups,

-The eMBB applications involve accessing multimedia content and services like AR, VR, 360\degree video streaming applications, etc. These applications potentially need extremely high bandwidth with moderate latency requirements for an improved user QoE. mMTC applications, on the other hand, involve a large number of connected devices in a small area with low power, typically featuring low bandwidth and no strict delay requirements.
-The prominent examples are Internet of Things (IoT) applications.
-The URLLC applications include mission-critical communications like remote medical surgery, distribution automation, etc. The low latency and high-reliability requirements are one of the fundamental features of these applications.

-The two promising fields for NTN are eMBB and mMTC applications.
-This is due to the large coverage area provided by the satellites, which can reach underserved or unserved areas such as islands, remote locations, ships, airplanes, etc. where terrestrial communication is either difficult or impossible to some extent.
-In times of natural disaster, terrestrial links can be unavailable, in which case users can benefit from the reliable backup of non-terrestrial links.
-Leveraging the large coverage area of the satellites, a large number of IoT devices can be effectively supported in mMTC applications.
-URLLC applications are not suitable for GEO satellite networks due to their extremely long propagation delay, but the other two applications can be suitable for NTN platforms with improved network performances.